Karen Bausman

-Karen Bausman (born February 8, 1958, in Allentown, Pennsylvania) is an American architect.
-Bausman is the Eliot Noyes Chair at the Graduate School of Design, Harvard University, and the Eero Saarinen Chair at Yale School of Architecture, Yale University, the only American woman to hold both design chairs.
+Karen Bausman (born February 8, 1958) is an American architect.
+She has previously served as the Eliot Noyes Chair at the Harvard Graduate School of Design at Harvard University and the Eero Saarinen Chair at Yale School of Architecture at Yale University, the only American woman to hold both design chairs.

-She is principal of Karen Bausman + Associates, a New York City-based architecture firm founded in 1995.
+She is principal of Karen Bausman + Associates, a Manhattan-based architecture firm founded in 1995.

 Early life and education

-Karen Bausman was born February 8, 1958, in Allentown, Pennsylvania.
+Bausman was born February 8, 1958, in Allentown, Pennsylvania, and attended Cooper Union in New York City, where she graduated with a Bachelor of Architecture in 1982.

 The earliest and most lasting influence on her expanding thoughts about art and architecture, according to Bausman, was John Hejduk, Cooper Union's dean who revolutionized architectural education in the United States and encouraged independent research.
-Her thesis project, One-Way Bridge, was featured in Education of an Architect, published by Rizzoli International Publications in 1988.
+Her thesis project, One-Way Bridge, was featured in Education of an Architect, published by Rizzoli International Publications in 1988 and exhibited in 2018 in Archive and Artifact: The Virtual and the Physical, a show highlighting the school's pedagogy through thesis projects from notable graduates.
+One-Way Bridge is part of Cooper Union's digital archive.